 - The String of Pearls

 Annabel let out a cry of alarm.
 Annabel wasn't the screaming type, but she was nearly there.
 Her eyes went wide.
 Her heart was hammering, and she suddenly found that it was a struggle just to suck in a breath of air.
-Of course, it couldn’t have helped much that her breasts were bound in cloth as part of her disguise; she was wrapped up tighter than a pharaoh in his tomb, and every breath was painful.
+Of course, it didn’t help much that her breasts were bound in cloth as part of her disguise; she was wrapped up tighter than a pharaoh in his tomb, and every breath was painful.

 She reminded herself she’d been in spots tighter than this.
 She repeated the words stay calm in her head until it became a mantra, but the darkness was oppressive.
 She kept flashing back to the day she’d lost her eye.
-She could almost feel those rough fingernails raking across her face, even now, digging into her flesh, gouging out her eye.
+She could still feel those rough fingernails raking across her face, even now, digging into her flesh, gouging out her eye.
 Silly woman, she scolded herself.
 She gritted her teeth.
 She’d survived that day.
 She would survive this one too.
 Get a hold of yourself.

 She took a deep breath, reached up, and adjusted a dial on her eyepiece.
 The world through her right eye took on a greenish hue, but she could see again.
 Not well, but well enough to see Connor.
 He was right on top of her, inches from her face.
 She gasped in surprise.
 He was closer than she'd realized.